ubports/locationd/docs/reference/dbus-api.md

 Access: read

-Indicates whether the service considers providers relying on visible cell and wifi networks for positioning requests.
+Indicates whether the service honors location data from providers that use cell towers or WiFi networks to provide location data.

 **IsOnline**